 What Does Foraged Mean?

-When you hunt and gather supplies from nature for a project, then those supplies are considered foraged.
-Foraged means to search about for, rummage or hunt.
+When you hunt and gather supplies from nature for a project, those supplies are considered foraged.
+Foraged means to search for, rummage, or hunt.

 What Can You Use Foraged Sweet Gum Balls For?